Dial M for Murder (1954)

 Mark Halliday: Hello.

 C.A.
-Swan: Well that's the first and last reunion I ever went to.
+Swan: [looking at an old photograph] Well, that's the first and last reunion I ever went to.
 What a murderous thug I look.

 Tony Wendice: Yes, you do, rather.

-Tony Wendice: [on the phone to a lawyer] Carl, it's me.
-We have a problem here.
-Our flat was broken into last night and Margot was attacked.
-No... she's all right.
-The man was killed.
-The police are here now, and don't laugh... but they're suggesting that Margot killed him intentionally.
+Tony Wendice: [on the phone to a lawyer] We had a burglary last night, and Margot was attacked.
+No, she's all right.
+But the man was killed, and the police are here now.
+And don't laugh... they're suggesting that Margot killed him intentionally!

 Chief Insp.
-Hubbard: [interupting Tony] I wouldn't say that if I were you, sir.
+Hubbard: [interrupting Tony] I wouldn't say that if I were you, sir.

 Mark Halliday: How long have you known about Tony, Inspector?